June 19th, 2015

 Channel Nine’s A Current Affair show ran a story on Tap & Go Fraud

-A big thankyou to Tracy Grimshaw, Ben Fordam & Trevor Long for running a great story and raising awareness of the vulnerabilities surrounding the technology that most of us already have in our wallets and purses.
+A big thank you to Tracy Grimshaw & Trevor Long for featuring on ACA Armourcard and a running a great story raising awareness of the vulnerabilities surrounding the technology that most of us already have in our wallets and purses.

-Trevor Long went on to show how easy it was with freely available software on a NFC enabled smartphone to actually skim credit card details of a card.
+Trevor Long went on to show how easy it was with freely available software on an NFC enabled smartphone to actually skim credit card details of a card.